imtbl/dnh/README.md

 ### Completion

-Code completion is currently available for ph3 engine library functions, headers and routines.
+Code completion is currently available for ph3 engine library functions, headers, routines and shot/item data.
 The completion system is triggered simply by typing and will automatically try to match the most relevant result from the list.
 You can also navigate the list with
 <kbd>↑</kbd> <kbd>↓</kbd> <kbd>→</kbd> <kbd>←</kbd> and select a completion to
 use.